gtresquire/berkeleyfamilyfriendly/README.md

 Sorting by category is on our page, but not functioning yet.

 Log in to member portal for interaction between members, Users/member could communicate with each other to arrange play dates, meetups, and generally share info.

 We plan to populate 5 to 10 default pins for major markets.
 We can also approach local businesses to sponsor adding their pin as a default.
 The idea is that as users add pins the site will grow organically and the content will become more useful.
 This site is easily scalable to any US cities, and possibly anywhere in the world.

 Conclusion:

 ParentMaps is a Disruptive/Game Changing application.
 This site will motivate businesses to improve their family friendly features so that their business is represented positively on the map.
-Advertising and marketing opportunities will fit naturally within the site model, for products, services, and events catering to the needs of families.
+Advertising and marketing opportunities will fit naturally within the site model for advertising products, services, and events catering to the needs of families.